 To date, clinical studies in nursing homes remains scarce.
 However, quality improvement in nursing care as well as the implementation of new care management strategies and innovation should rely on robust evidence from studies developed in this setting.

-The 6th edition of the Nursing Home Research International Conference meeting is organized on May 7-8, 2021, in Leiden.
+The 6th edition of the Nursing Home Research International Conference meeting is organized on June 2-3, 2022, in Toulouse (France)

 The objective of the meeting is to promote research and innovation in Nursing Home settings and offer a unique opportunity to network and share ideas, and disseminate cutting-edge knowledge among international researchers in the field of Long Term Care.

 • Juergen Bauer (Germany)

 • Roberto Bernabei (Italy)

 • Graziano Onder (Italy)